-HEDY V. ALAVI, PROGRAM CHAIR

-Assistant Dean, International Programs, JHU Whiting School of Engineering Environmental Engineering, Science, and Management programs, Johns Hopkins Engineering for Professionals
+HEDY V. ALAVI, PROGRAM CHAIR Assistant Dean, International Programs JHU Whiting School of Engineering

 WHITING SCHOOL'S DEPARTMENT OF GEOGRAPHY AND ENVIRONMENTAL ENGINEERING

 The entire faculty of the Whiting School's Department of Geography and Environmental Engineering functions as the program committee for the four environmental programs.
 This committee ensures that instruction in the part-time program is of the highest quality and is continually enhanced in a manner consistent with parallel developments in the full-time program.